hgolshanian/ISILDUR/README.md

 <p align="center" >
 Figure5.
 ROS architecture

+🎯 Camera Node & Object Detection

 The camera node uses the trained model to detect single trees and bunches, reporting their position and orientation.
 The decision node then coordinates the robots for singulation or instructs the conveyor to stop or run.
 <p align="center" >
 <img src="https://github.com/user-attachments/assets/fda4ed9b-a95c-4a78-9810-d9bb0b86b5de"alt="Picture3" width="300" height="200" />
 <p align="center" >
-Figure3.Actual frames of the camera, with bounding boxes in red, and images of the robot in operation.
+Figure6.Actual frames of the camera, with bounding boxes in red, and images of the robot in operation.

+ 🌳 Splitting Tree Bunches

 <p align="center" >
 <img src="https://github.com/user-attachments/assets/592f1ade-24c8-4b41-9a09-9ef617e87176"alt="Picture4" width="300" height="200" />